-The EHC Plan must be formally reviewed annually.
+The EHC Plan must be formally reviewed annually with the SENCo, other professionals involved and parents.
 For older young people there will also be a greater emphasis on preparing them for life as an independent adult.

 The Annual Review will give families and professionals the chance to discuss any changes that need making to the EHC Plan.
 In addition, the Personal Budget will be reviewed at this meeting.